dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 </ContentPage>
 ```

-In this example, the flyout page consists of a `CollectionView` that's populated with data by setting its `ItemsSource` property to an array of `FlyoutPageItem` objects.
+In this example, the flyout page consists of a <xref:Microsoft.Maui.Controls.CollectionView> that's populated with data by setting its `ItemsSource` property to an array of `FlyoutPageItem` objects.
 The following example shows the definition of the `FlyoutPageItem` class:

 ```csharp
 public class FlyoutPageItem